neironus/100DaysOfPython/README.md

-    Bites 106 of PyBites - Strip out vowels and count the number of replacements Bites 107 of PyBites - Filter numbers with a list comprehension Bites 108 of PyBites - Loop over a dict of namedtuples calculating a total score Bites 109 of PyBites - Workout dict lookups and raising an exception
+    Bites 106 of PyBites - Strip out vowels and count the number of replacements Bites 107 of PyBites - Filter numbers with a list comprehension Bites 108 of PyBites - Loop over a dict of namedtuples calculating a total score Bites 109 of PyBites - Workout dict lookups and raising an exception Bites 110 of PyBites - Type conversion and exception handling

 ## Useful links